Spcman/getting-to-know-julia/_pages/what-is-ml.md

 ![output]({{ site.url }}{{ site.baseurl }}/images/mnist-digit-8.png)

 The next step is to choose a machine learning algorithm and train the model.
-Neural Networks or Deep Learning is one of the most common techniques used.
+A Neural Network (Deep Learning) is one of the most common techniques used.

 As the model trains it is basically nudging weights and biases around to minimise the error (or loss).
 This video demonstrates the learning process in a Neural Network.